 Then it’s time for the entrée of cured Norwegian salmon.
 The intriguing combination of spices, dressing and fresh apple teases the taste buds, sending off pulses of pleasure with each bite.

 Apart from the food and the service, what makes this meal truly amazing is the panoramic view of the Singapore skyline at night.
-The wheel starts from the west, showing the quieter heartlands, before turning to the busy downtown and scenic waterfront.
+The wheel starts from the west, showing the quieter heartlands, before turning to the busy down town and scenic waterfront.

 My shoddy video captures the latter portion.
-On the left you would see the next cabin in a constantly changing multitude of colors.
+On the left you would see the next cabin in a constantly changing multitude of colours.
 Towards the right is the floating stadium, where the National Day Parade rehearsal is taking place.
 (Soundtrack: Michael Jackson – Stranger in Moscow)

 (At this point the butler takes our orders for the main course — either fish or duck.)